-The Brodes H. Hartley Jr. Teaching Health Center at CHI provides residents a community-based and real-life setting.
-Residents will witness beneficial partnerships in the community such as HIV/AIDS and school-based programs as well as have an opportunity to conduct public-based research.
+The Brodes H. Hartley Jr. Teaching Health Center at CHI provides residents a community-based setting.
+Residents participate with community outreach programs such as school-based programs, medical research and health care fairs.
 This type of academic environment encourages evidence-based exemplary practice.
-The academic affiliation enhances the health center’s image with the patient and encourages retention, which reinforces the provider-patient relationship.
+The academic affiliation reinforces the provider-patient relationship.

-“Our vision is for The Brodes H. Hartley Jr. Teaching Health Center at CHI is to become one of the nation’s premier teaching institutions.
-We will leave no stone unturned to achieve this,” said Dr. Tony Amofah, Chief Medical Officer for CHI, who has overall responsibility for the GME program and serves as its Chief Academic Officer
+–“Our vision is for The Brodes H. Hartley Jr. Teaching Health Center at CHI is to become one of the nation’s premier teaching institutions.
+We will leave no stone unturned to achieve this,” said Dr. Tony Amofah, DIO, responsible for the oversight of the GME programs.